ncassi01/hello-world-openshift/README.md

 ```
 Update Chart, templates and values yamls (see example in this repo).

-## Setup maven to use credentials in Openshift S2I Builds (Dockerfile.builder)
+## Setup maven to use credentials in Openshift source-to-image (S2I) Builds (Dockerfile.builder)

 What is source-to-image (S2I)?
  - [source-to-image github](https://github.com/openshift/source-to-image)
  - [Redhat OCP documentation](https://docs.openshift.com/container-platform/4.10/openshift_images/using_images/using-s21-images.html)
  - [An example](https://tomd.xyz/openshift-s2i-example/)

-> Access to artifactory maven repo requires authentication when accessed in openshift.
-The below technique offers the ability to seal your credentials and use them to run maven commands in Openshift.
+Running Maven commands in Openshift requires authentication to the artifactory maven repo.
+This is achieved by creating and using your credentials as sealed secrets.
 <br>

 <details>